department-of-veterans-affairs/va.gov-team/products/disability/abd-vro/2023-04-site-visit/veteran-claims-exp-research-plan.md

     - 2 Veterans should have completed this application in the past 7-18 months

 **Demographics:**
-- Even mix of rural and urban (prefer Eastern time zone)
+- Even mix of rural and urban (prefer East/Southeast but not required)
 - Even mix of genders
 - At least 3 participants are persons of color
 - All persons are under age 55